 |Epiphytes on trees ||15-19 Jan||Sat 20 Jan, 1pm||22-26 Jan||Sun 28 Jan, 9am||31 Jan-1 Feb||Fri 2 Feb, 1pm|

 |Isopod abundance

 ||None||Mon 5 Feb, 1pm||5-9 Feb||Sun 11 Feb, 9am||14-15 Feb||Fri 16 Feb, 1pm|

 |Forest diversities ||5-9 Mar||Sat 10 Mar, 1pm||12-16 Mar||Sun 18 Mar, 1PM||21-22 Mar||Fri 23 Mar, 1PM|

 In non-field weeks you usually have no lab-associated meetings.
 Exceptions to this rule:

-– the two pre-lab tutorials for Biology 230, which occur at normal lab-times in the week prior to Lab 1 and in the week prior to Lab 3 (details will be posted in advance);
+– the two pre-lab sessions, which occur at normal lab-times in the week prior to Lab 1 and in the week prior to Lab 3 (details will be posted in advance);

-– at the discretion of lecturers in either course, there may be tutorial discussions, learning activities, or other uses of the lab timeslot in your schedule (again full details will be posted in advance).
+– I may decide to make use of some weeks of the lab timeslot in your schedule for learning activities, etc. (again full details will be posted in advance).